Easiest way to reach me is email: firstname.lastname@example.org

 Family and Senior portrait sessions with me are fun and lively and relaxed.
 We stroll through a park.
 I make bad jokes.
 I entertain clients by modeling awkward portrait poses.
 Clothes get a little dirty or grass stained or wet.
 We have a good time.
 The beautiful smiles and personalities come through naturally.
 Some of my favorite images are featured here.

 Was I always a photographer?
 Nope!
-My first love was writing.
+My first love is writing.
 I graduated with a journalism degree from the University of Oregon (Go Ducks!) and started a career writing press releases and managing interviews for Intel Corp.
 Then I got the job of a lifetime.
 I transitioned to full-time mommy in 1999.
 Kids grow up so, so fast (two of mine are in COLLEGE now).
 Photography became my way to freeze time and record the memories and story of my family.
 Now I do the same for my clients.
-I still use that journalism degree through Angie Windheim Communications, LLC.
-Previously I wrote for a private aviation company and now lend my skills to the C.M.
+I am lucky to still use that journalism degree as part of Angie Windheim Communications, LLC.
+Recently I have consulted for a private aviation company and currently lend my skills to the C.M.
 Russell Museum.
-I develop a variety of online and printed materials from social media strategies and website content to press releases and articles.
+I develop a variety of strategic online and printed materials, guide social media presence and website content, photograph events with an eye toward image and messaging, and still write press releases and news articles.
 If you are not familiar with the art of Charlie Russell, I encourage you to explore online or visit the museum!